ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ## Layering Model for Network Equipment Attester and Verifier

-Retrieval of identity and attestation state uses one protocol stack, while retrieval of Reference Measurements uses a different set of protocols.
+Retrieval of identity and attestation state uses one protocol stack, while retrieval of Reference Values uses a different set of protocols.
 Figure 5 shows the components involved.

 ~~~~